Randi-f/CompareIt/folder/README.md

-First, run this code to install Flask-SQLAlchemy. pip install Flask-SQLAlchemy
+First, run this code to install Flask-SQLAlchemy.

+pip install Flask-SQLAlchemy

-Then run the Flask shell by running the following command in your terminal. flask shell
+Then run the Flask shell by running the following command in your terminal.

+flask shell

 Once you are in the Flask shell you can add the data.
-Let's use the sample below (just type the code below into the terminal) from app import db, User user_a = User(username='UserA', email='userA@example.com', gender='Male', postcode='SW7 2AZ', bio="A's bio") db.session.add(user_a) user_b = User(username='UserB', email='userB@example.com', gender='Female', postcode='SW7 2AZ', bio="B's bio")
+Let's use the sample below (just type the code below into the terminal)

+from app import db, User

+user_a = User(username='UserA', email='userA@example.com', gender='Male', postcode='SW7 2AZ', bio="A's bio")

+db.session.add(user_a)

+user_b = User(username='UserB', email='userB@example.com', gender='Female', postcode='SW7 2AZ', bio="B's bio")

 db.session.add(user_b)

 user_c = User(username='UserC', email='userC@example.com', gender='Female', postcode='SW7 2AZ', bio="C's bio")

 db.session.add(user_c)

 db.session.commit()

 exit()

 Now you have a database with UserA, UserB and UserC.
-You can now run the code locally by type the code below flask run
+You can now run the code locally by type the code below

+flask run

 The you can see a URL.
 Copy and paste that URL into your browser and add "/login" at the end of the URL.

 Then press "Enter" and you will see a very simple login page (which is designed only for testing).

 Now you can try enter the user name you added into your data base (let's try "UserA").

 Then the browser should jump into the profile page and print out the information.

-To modify the code so it is able to get the data from other database, change the code below app.config['SQLALCHEMY_DATABASE_URI'] = 'sqlite:///site.db' by changing the "sqlite:///site.db".
+To modify the code to make it able to get the data from other database, change the code below

+app.config['SQLALCHEMY_DATABASE_URI'] = 'sqlite:///site.db'

+by changing the "sqlite:///site.db".

 (you can find this line of code in the file called app.py)

 If you would like to add more parameters (data types), you will need to modify app.py and profile.html.